-Introduction to Hospitality and Catering (1 ECTS)
+Module 1: Introduction to Hospitality and Catering (1 ECTS)

 The purpose of this unit is to provide learners with an understanding of the hospitality industry, the way in which food and beverage service links to the overall industry and the skills and information they require to seek employment within the industry.
 Learners will gain an understanding of the scale and diversity of the hospitality industry and specific job roles and careers relating to food and beverage service.
 This is a customer facing industry and this unit will provide learners with an understanding of the key employability skills required for work.

-Unit 2: Service Etiquette and Styles of Service (1 ECTS)
+Module 2: Service Etiquette and Styles of Service (1 ECTS)

 Etiquette in the food service industry focuses on the ability to recognise the importance of personal presentation and professional behaviours that portray a positive image of the establishment, the industry and job role of individual staff members.
 When a customer visits a restaurant the food service team should provide a meal experience to remember through their product knowledge and skills.
 The purpose of this unit is for learners to develop and implement practical skills for a range of food service styles found within the hospitality industry.

-Unit 3: Sequence of Service (3 ECTS)
+Module 3: Sequence of Service (3 ECTS)

 Most hospitality organisations whether hotels or restaurants use standard operating procedures which differ from establishment to establishment.
 The focus of learning here is understanding key aspects and best practices required from preparation to end in providing a professional and comprehensive sequence of service.
 This involves not only the practical serving skills but also teamwork with colleagues and customer service in ensuring customer needs are met in a professional and timely manner.
 Upon completion learners will be able to carry out the necessary knowledge and skills to prepare, carry out and complete full sequence of service.